JovanSimonoski/OWASP-Top-10-Vulnerable-UKIM-CTF-Website/README.md

 A07:2021 – Identification and Authentication Failures - ✅ DONE (Not blocking access after many failed login attempts)
 >Example: Allowing unlimited login attempts without any account lockout or CAPTCHA (brute-force vulnerable).

-A08:2021 – Software and Data Integrity Failures
+A08:2021 – Software and Data Integrity Failures - ✅ DONE (visiting /vuln/a08 executes js script from public repo)
 >Example: Using unverified plugins or scripts (e.g., from a public GitHub repo) without validating digital signatures.

 A09:2021 – Security Logging and Monitoring Failures - ✅ DONE (Not logging failed login attempts)